Your shared stories

-Interventional Radiology (IR): IR is a subspecialty of radiology in which minimally invasive procedures are performed using image guidance.
+Interventional Radiology (IR): IR is a subspecialty of radiology, provided by the Heart & Vascular Institute at St. Anthony’s, in which minimally invasive procedures are performed using image guidance.
 Some of these procedures are done for purely diagnostic purposes, while others are done for treatment purposes.
 These procedures have less risk, less pain and less recovery time as compared to open surgery.
 Radiographic images are used to direct these procedures, which are usually done with needles or other tiny instruments like small tubes or catheters.
 The images provide road maps that allow the interventional radiologists to guide these instruments through the body to the areas of interest.

 Common interventional radiology procedures include:

 - Angiography: imaging the blood vessels to look for abnormalities

 - Balloon Angiogplasty: opening of narrow or blocked blood vessels using a balloon

 - Chemoembolization: delivering cancer treatment directly to a tumor through its blood supply, then using clot-inducing substances to block the artery, ensuring that the delivered chemotherapy is not "washed out" by continued blood flow

 - Biopsy: taking of a tissue sample from the area of interest for pathological examination

 - Embolization: blocking abnormal blood vessels (e.g. for the purpose of stopping bleeding)